tropicbliss/Minecraft-Username-Availability-Checker/README.md

 ## Why can't I obtain a username even if it shows up as available?
 The username is most likely blocked by bots or Mojang.

-## Async support?
+## Multithreading support?
-`async` support coming soon, which will make this one of the fastest Minecraft username availability checkers ever!
+Multithreading support coming soon, which will make this one of the fastest Minecraft username availability checkers ever!